golfhub8/camping-planner-app/replit.md

 The frontend is a React 18 application with TypeScript, utilizing Vite for fast development and Wouter for lightweight routing.
 State management and data fetching are handled by TanStack Query, incorporating optimistic updates for a responsive UI.
 The UI is built with Shadcn/ui (New York style) on Radix UI primitives, styled with Tailwind CSS, and features a custom teal-centric color palette and modern typography.
 The design emphasizes a clean, outdoor aesthetic, responsiveness, and user-friendly interaction patterns.
 Authentication leverages Replit Auth for seamless OIDC login and protects routes, redirecting unauthenticated users to a landing page.

+**Global Navigation**: A persistent Navbar component appears on all authenticated pages, featuring the app logo, primary navigation links (Recipes, Trips, Printables) with smart active state highlighting, a "Go Pro" subscribe button that triggers Stripe checkout, and a logout button.
+The Navbar uses intelligent path matching to highlight the correct tab even on nested routes (e.g., viewing a specific trip highlights the "Trips" tab).

 ### Backend

 The backend is an Express.js application built with TypeScript, providing a REST API.
 Authentication is integrated with Replit Auth via OpenID Connect, using session-based authentication with a PostgreSQL session store.
 All API routes are protected by `isAuthenticated` middleware, and user ownership is strictly verified for all data access and mutations.
 The API provides endpoints for user authentication, CRUD operations on user-owned recipes, dynamic grocery list generation, and comprehensive trip management including creation, collaborator management, cost tracking, meal planning, trip-specific grocery list generation, and shareable grocery links for collaborators.
 Shareable links maintain one persistent token per trip and allow public read-only access to trip grocery lists without requiring authentication.
 Payment processing is integrated via Stripe Checkout Sessions for Pro Membership ($29.99/year with 7-day free trial), with webhook-based access control ensuring users receive printable access after successful payment.
 The API also provides public endpoints for fetching external recipes from TheCampingPlanner.com WordPress site (GET /api/recipes/external, /api/recipes/external/:id, /api/recipes/external/:id/ingredients), with HTML parsing to extract ingredient lists from WordPress content.
 A shared helper function `extractIngredientsFromHtml` parses <li> tags and handles HTML entities for consistent ingredient extraction.
 Zod is used for schema validation on all request and response payloads, ensuring type safety across the application.